The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 Why is accessibility important?

-Approximately 13.9m disabled people live in the UK (circa 20% of the population) [2] and there are over 1bn worldwide [3].
-Such numbers cannot be ignored.
+Approximately 13.9 million disabled people live in the UK (circa 20% of the population) [2], and there are over 1 billion worldwide [3].

 There are obligations to consider.
-Under the Equality Act 2010, all retailers must provide access to their goods online as well as in store.
+Under the Equality Act 2010, all retailers must provide access to their goods online as well as in-store.

-In 2016, the EU adopted the Web Accessibility Directive to support improved access to the public service websites and mobile applications, especially those used by people with disabilities, and those with vision or hearing impairments.
+In 2016, the EU adopted the Web Accessibility Directive to support improved access to public service websites and mobile applications, especially those used by people with disabilities, and those with vision or hearing impairments.

 This Directive has now been integrated into UK legislation and will enforce obligations for new websites from 2019, for pre-existing websites from 2020, and for all public sector apps from 2021 [4].